Cloudslab/FogBus/README.md

 GPL v2.0

 ## Contribution
-To contribute please raise a merge request.
+To contribute please raise a pull request.
+If you find any bugs in the code please raise an issue.

 ## Developers
+FogBus has been developed by: <br/>
-Shreshth Tuli <br/>
+ * Shreshth Tuli <br/>
-Redowan Mahmud <br/>
+ * Redowan Mahmud <br/>
-Shikhar Tuli <br/>
+ * Shikhar Tuli <br/>
-Rajkumar Buyya <br/>
+ * Rajkumar Buyya <br/>
-at CLOUDS Lab, University of Melbourne, Victoria, Australia.
+in [the Cloud Computing and Distributed Systems (CLOUDS) Laboratory](http://cloudbus.org/), at [the Computer Science and Software Engineering Department](http://www.csse.unimelb.edu.au/) of [the University of Melbourne]